 Once you’ve caught the bullshit, challenge it with evidence.- Original Thought: “I’m a total failure.”

-Tangible Tip: When you catch a negative thought, ask yourself: - “What’s the actual evidence for and against this thought?”
+When you catch a negative thought, ask yourself:- “What’s the actual evidence for and against this thought?”

 - “If my friend was thinking this, what would I tell them?”